thomasballinger/scottwasright/readme.md

   break history
 * integrate rest of functionality from bpython.repl
 * display library screen caching (rewrite only changing parts of terminal)
+* determine performance bottlenecks and speed up long lines (tons of caching to do!)